samtools/hts-specs/htsget.md

 3. Client fetches the data blocks using the URLs and headers.
 4. Client concatenates data blocks to produce local blob.

-While the blocks must be finally concatenated in the given order, the client may fetch them in parallel.
+While the blocks must be finally concatenated in the given order, the client may fetch them in parallel and/or reuse cached data from URLs that have previously been downloaded.

+When making a series of requests to fetch reads or variants within different regions of the same `<id>` resource, clients may wish to avoid re-fetching the SAM/CRAM/VCF headers each time, especially if they are large.
+If the ticket contains `class` fields, the client may reuse previously downloaded and parsed headers rather than re-fetching the `header`-class URLs.

 ### HTTPS data block URLs